 How to Install and Secure Rooftop Solar Racking Systems

-To properly install solar racking, a licensed electrician must execute a multi-stage process focused on structural integrity and electrical safety.
+To properly install solar racking, the electrical work should be carried out by a qualified electrician or certified PV installer and the structural work performed by qualified roof and racking installers (with structural engineer involvement when required).
+Local licensing and permitting requirements determine who must perform which portions of the work.
 The procedure begins with a thorough roof assessment and layout, followed by installing flashing and mounts at rafter locations.
 Rails are then attached and leveled before mounting any module-level power electronics (MLPE).
-The core of a safe installation lies in creating a durable, bonded structure using UL 2703 certified components, which ensures electrical continuity for the Equipment Grounding Conductor (EGC) path.
-This integrated grounding simplifies compliance with NEC 690 grounding requirements.
+The core of a safe installation lies in creating a durable, bonded structure.
+Using UL 2703 listed racking components can provide integrated grounding and bonding features that help establish the Equipment Grounding Conductor (EGC) path; however, the installer must still connect the array grounding to the building’s grounding electrode system or otherwise comply with NEC Article 690 and Article 250 requirements for grounding and bonding.
 Careful PV wire management using appropriate clips and supports is crucial to prevent insulation damage.
-The final steps involve securing the PV modules, making all electrical connections, and performing an electrical continuity test to verify the integrity of the entire grounded and bonded rooftop solar racking system, the backbone of any reliable solar panel generator.
+The final steps involve securing the PV modules, making all electrical connections, and performing an electrical continuity test to verify low-resistance bonds throughout the grounded and bonded rooftop solar racking system, the backbone of any reliable solar array.

 The Foundation of Every Rooftop PV System: Understanding Solar Racking

 Rooftop solar racking is the essential skeleton that supports a solar array.
-Far from being simple hardware, it is an engineered system designed to secure photovoltaic (PV) panels to a roof for their entire 25+ year lifespan.
+Far from being simple hardware, it is an engineered system designed to secure photovoltaic (PV) panels to a roof for their entire warranted life.
 Its primary functions are to withstand environmental forces like wind, snow, and seismic activity while providing a safe, code-compliant framework for all electrical components.
 For a journeyman electrician, understanding the nuances of different racking systems is as critical as understanding the electrical principles of the solar panel generator itself.
-Modern systems are trending towards lightweight aluminum alloys and rail-less designs to improve aesthetics and reduce installation time.
+Modern systems often use lightweight aluminum alloys and rail-less or low-profile designs to improve aesthetics and reduce installation time, but the choice must match structural and electrical requirements.

 Pre-Installation Planning: Structural and Electrical Due Diligence

 A successful installation begins long before the first hole is drilled.
 The first step is a comprehensive site assessment.
-This involves not only evaluating roof condition and orientation but also verifying that the underlying structure can handle the additional dead and live loads imposed by the system.
-This often requires consulting with a structural engineer.
+This involves evaluating roof condition and orientation and verifying that the underlying structure can handle the additional dead and live loads imposed by the system; when in doubt, consult a structural engineer and the racking manufacturer’s guidance.

 From an electrical standpoint, planning involves determining the array layout, which impacts stringing decisions and whether to use a series vs parallel circuit configuration to optimize voltage and current for the selected inverter.
 An essential part of this phase is using a voltage drop calculator to ensure that the conductors running from the array to the point of connection are adequately sized to minimize energy loss, a critical factor for system performance.